agrygorkiewicz/oddajrzeczy-app/README.md

 ## Usage
 After installing dependencies and running npm start, you will be able to view app in your browser at localhost:3000

+Use test account to log in:

+Email: test@test.pl

+Password: haslotest
 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).